hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 ### Backwards compatibility

-Certain legacy behaviors were noted in [@RFC5936], with provisions that implementations may want to offer options to fallback to legacy behavior when interoperating with servers known to not support [@RFC5936].
+Certain legacy behaviors were noted in [@!RFC5936], with provisions that implementations may want to offer options to fallback to legacy behavior when interoperating with servers known to not support [@!RFC5936].
 For purposes of interoperability, IXFR and AXFR implementations may want to continue offering such configuration options, as well as supporting some behaviors that were underspecified prior to this work (e.g., performing IXFR and AXFRs on separate connections).
-However, XoT implementations should have no need to do so.
+However, XoT connections should have no need to do so.

 ## Update to RFC7766

-[@RFC7766] made general implementation recommendations with regard to TCP/TLS connection handling:
+[@!RFC7766] made general implementation recommendations with regard to TCP/TLS connection handling:

     "To mitigate the risk of unintentional server overload, DNS